rl-augmented-mpc/Biped-PyMPC/README.md

 # Bipedal-PyMPC
-This project is a batched MPC controller targetted for learning and model-based hybrid control research.
+This project presents a **batched MPC controller** designed for learning and model-based hybrid combined approach.
+We open-source a batched QP solver implemented in **CusADi**, along with kinematics and dynamics code written purely in PyTorch.

 <img src="media/parallel_mpc.png"></img>